 The Guyabano tree consists of many chemicals, but what makes the Guyabano tree special is that this tree contains a natural compound named ‘acetogenins’.
 Research has found that this compound can slow the growth of tumor cells and be toxic to tumor cells without harming healthy cells.
 Especially the latter is a problem of recent anticancer drugs.
 Chemotherapy kills growing cells, bad (the cancer cells) and good (the healthy cells).
 The best cure for cancer is a product that can target only the cancer cells.
 And this is just exactly what the natural compound found in the Guyabano tree does.

 The tree produces these ‘acetogenins’ in the leaves, stem and bark.
-What you can do is drink the extracts of the tree and this will help you fight against cancer.
+What you can do is drink the extracts of the tree and this may help you fight against cancer.

 What everyone would like is to make these acetogenins in big quantities, to help everyone.
 However, the natural ‘acetogenins’ are very complex in structure and is not easily to make by chemists.
 To make it easier to produce large amounts of this medicine, research has been done to find the active parts of the compound against cancer.
 If the active parts can be found, the medicine would be easier to produce and be more available to everyone.
 Unfortunately, scientists have not been able to find the active parts of the Guyabano tree.